 I remember my Dad used to tell us “This is not a democracy; this is a benevolent dictatorship!”
 Children need an authoritative figure in their lives.
 They need you to be their parent, not their best friend.
 You don’t have to parent like you are a military general leading your troupes into battle, but you also shouldn’t let your household be run by 3 foot tall tyrants.
 You need to be the adult in the room.
 Give them choices, but define the options.
 Let them make mistakes (that aren’t harmful to their physical well-being) and they will learn from them.
 And above all, lead by example.
 Little people have big eyes.

 Want to be the mom whose kids actually sit in restaurants and eat?
 Or the one who runs through Target without their kid begging for every toy in sight?
 All it takes is consistency and confidence.
 I promise.
-If you enjoyed this post, be sure to check out The Parent Commandment and my Sleep Series for more sanity saving parenting tips.
-You can find them all, and our favorites from around the web, on my Parenting Tips board on Pinterest.
+If you enjoyed this post, be sure to check out The Parent Commandment and my Sleep Series for more practical parenting tips.
+You can find them all, and our favorites from around the web, on my Practical Parenting board on Pinterest.